 It’s also worth noting that Dolby Atmos is only available on Apple devices launched since 2018.
 While you don’t need Atmos for spatial audio, the two working together will likely produce the best results.

 On the software side of things, as long as an app supports 5.1, 7.1 and/or Atmos, it will work with spatial audio.
 That already includes apps such as Vudu, HBO Go, Hulu and Amazon Prime Video.
-Netflix does not currently support surround content via iOS devices, but stereo content can also be converted to spatial audio.
-All a developer needs to do is allow stereo spatialisation via an Apple plug-in – but Netflix hasn't yet done so.
+As of August last year, Netflix also supports spatial audio, meaning that owners of a compatible iPhone or iPad and either a pair of AirPods 3, Pro, Max or Beats Fit Pro can watch TV shows and films with surround sound and the spatial audio effect.
+Stereo content on an app can also be converted to spatial audio; all a developer needs to do is allow stereo spatialisation via an Apple plug-in.

-Once you've updated your device and the AirPods Pros/AirPods Max, spatial audio will be automatically enabled.
+Once you've updated your device and the AirPods Pro 2/AirPods Max, spatial audio will be automatically enabled.
 To check, open Settings on your iOS device, tap on Bluetooth, and then tap on the 'i' icon next to your AirPods Pro in the list of Bluetooth devices.
-If the icon next to Spatial Audio is green, it's enabled.
+If the icon next to spatial audio is green, it's enabled.
 There's also a neat little demo of the tech included just below this.

-- Lossless audio is also coming to Apple Music: see which devices support spatial audio and lossless
+- Lossless audio has arrived on Apple Music: see which devices support spatial audio and lossless

-Having given spatial audio an initial whirl with the AirPods Pro and a more thorough one since during our AirPods Max testing, we're certainly impressed.
+Having given spatial audio an initial whirl with the AirPods Pro and a more thorough one since during our subsequent AirPods Max and AirPods 3 testing, we're certainly impressed.